AdminHospitalAtHome/PatientMobileApp/Tailored Engineering Standards for Senior Project.md

 Implementation: This can be done by pair-programming.
 When working together on decision making, better decisions tend to be made.
 In addition, continuous feedback allows the team to be on track.
 Test-first programming can also help to address “coupling and cohesion” and can detect problems before writing the actual code.

 ## 4. Manage the design.
 ### a.
 Capture the design and rationale.
+Outcome: f <br>
+Implementation: This can be done by creating stories using story cards.
+In XP book, Beck says that you can “put cards on a wall”, which is easy to reference when forgetting design and rationale.
+Pair-programming can also help reminding team members the current design and rationale and make sure they are spread across team.
+Continuous integration can be used to determine the system meets the requirement.

 ### b.
 Establish tracability between the detailed design elements, the system/software requirements, and the architectural entities of the software system architecture.
+Outcome: h <br>
+Implementation: Stories can be used to understand the requirements.
+Test-first programming can help “continuous testing” and every small piece of small functionality is tested.
+Pair programming can make sure the designed documents are shared across the team.

 ### c.
 Determine the status of the software system and element design.
+Outcome: b, f <br>
+Implementation: Test-first programming can help determine the status before writing the actual code.
+If the test fails, this means there is something wrong with system and design.
+Continuous Integration helps getting immediate feedback on status of current system and design.
+“The longer you wait to integrate, the more it costs and the more unpredictable the cost becomes.”

 ### d.
 Provide key artifacts and information items that have been selected for baselines.
+Outcome: f <br>
+Implementation: Stories can be used as reference for key artifacts and information items.
+“Sorting the cards spatially conveys information quickly.”
+Test-first programming can ensure that these artifacts and information meet the baseline requirements.